 If you need to book a Course outside of Sussex, then the information will have been sent to you in the post.
 You can alternatively look at the national website to find your nearest course location.

-If you have received a Course Offer, you can book and pay for it online – details will have been sent to you in the post or you can follow this link to the website.
+If you have received a Course Offer, you can book and pay for it online – details will have been sent to you in the post or through the course booking website.
 You can also rearrange your course booking through this website (subject to National Driver Offender Retaining Scheme Terms and Conditions).

 The What’s Driving Us Course is administered and delivered jointly by East and West Sussex County Councils on behalf of Sussex Police.
 The scheme is run in accordance with national guidelines set by the National Driver Offender Retraining Scheme (NDORS) in conjunction with the National Association of Driver Intervention Providers (NADIP).